Small Research Grants (SRGs) of between £10,000 and £25,000 are our primary research funding vehicle.

 Research may focus on broad systemic patterns and processes of structural transformation and growth for low- and middle-income countries, in a comparative sense across time or space, or more narrowly defined topics related to one or more of our research themes.
 Other areas of interest may not fit cleanly into any of the themes but are centrally relevant to STEG and are also encouraged.

 STEG is also focused around three cross-cutting issues that are simultaneously relevant to many areas of structural transformation, including the six research themes: gender, climate change and the environment, and inequality and inclusion.
-Research proposals speaking to these issues will receive particular consideration.
+Research proposals speaking to these issues in the context of structural transformation will receive particular consideration.

 More information on research themes and cross-cutting issues can be found in the STEG Research Strategy, available at the bottom of this page.